Called: 1986 Silk: 2008

 Simon is also highly experienced in arbitrations, including those under ICC, LCIA, SIAC, HKIAC, LME and LMAA rules.

 He is for many years now been also a recommended leader for Shipping and Commodities (Legal 500 UK and Asia Pacific and Chambers UK, Asia Pacific and Global Editions).
 Simon was named one of the top 10 maritime lawyers of 2017 by Lloyd's List.
-He has been nominated for Shipping Silk of the Year at the Chambers & Partners Bar Awards 2018.
+He was nominated for Shipping Silk of the Year at the Chambers & Partners Bar Awards 2018 and was awarded Shipping Silk of the Year at the Legal 500 Awards 2019.

 Recent and notable cases include: